syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-display-BannerIcon-in-Banner-of-HubTile.md

 ---
 layout: post
-title: Frequently Asked Questions
+title: How to display BannerIcon in Banner of HubTile
-description: Frequently Asked Questions
+description: How to display BannerIcon in Banner of HubTile
 platform: WindowsForms
 control: HubTile
 documentation: ug